rengro46/rengro46.github.io/index.md

 ---

 ### Remediation of Aged Vulnerabilties

-Investigate the reasons for aged (>60days) vulnerabilities to still exist, identify the reasons for these vuilnerabilities to still exist, and compile a remediation plan for those addressable with priorities and categroisations
+Investigate the reasons for aged (>60days) vulnerabilities to still exist, identify the reasons for these vuilnerabilities to still exist, and compile a remediation plan for those addressable with priorities and categorisations

 [View project on github](https://github.com/rengro46/voice-quality)